Content |

 Size of its range (breeding/resident): 763.000 km2

-The Yellow-capped Pygmy-Parrot is distributed among the Islands of Papua, in the West area, including Waigeo, Gébé, Kofiau, Salawati and Misool; through Vogelkop and Onin peninsula (West Papua Province); in the Kai and Aru Islands, and in the South of New Guinea between Mimika and the Fly River.
-The species is common to scale local.
+The Yellow-capped Pygmy-Parrot is distributed among the papuan islands, in the West area, including Waigeo, give, Kofiau, Salawati and Misool; through Vogelkop and Onin Peninsula (Province of West Papua); in the Kai and islas Aru, and in the South of New Guinea between Mimika and the fly river.
+The species is common to local scale.

 Distribution 3 subspecies: